Honors Capstone Project

 In order to understand the interplay between structural violence and everyday resistance within migrants’ lives, seven weeks of fieldwork were completed in Thailand in June and July 2010.
 Research consisted of both participant-observation and interviews with individuals throughout the city.
 Each individual was interviewed multiple times in order to gain a deeper understanding of their reasons for leaving Burma and a detailed view of their lives in Thailand.
 This study is based on the information gathered during those interviews.

 Giammatteo, John, "Between Structural Violence and Resistance: The Everyday Resistance Of Karen Migrants in Thailand" (2011).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 287.

 Creative Commons License